hraberg/Shen.java/README.md

 ### The Shen Test Suite

-Is very slow, and has several failures.
-A few tests go into infinite (at least for my patience) loops.
+Is very slow, and throws `OutOfMemoryError`.
 It is run at the end of the build:

     ./build

-By removing a couple of tests, it eventually finishes:

-    run time: 0 secs
-    passed
+    [... loads of output ...]
     passed ...
-110
+116
-    failed ...25
+    failed ...0
-    pass rate ...81.48148148148148%
+    pass rate ...100.0%

-    ok
-    0

-    run time: 162 secs

-The tests suite has 146 tests, so 11 are skipped here.
+The tests suite has 146 tests, so there are 30 to go.
 It's close to 10x slower than [`shen.clj`](https://github.com/hraberg/shen.clj) running all 146 tests.

 ### What works?